 About the Author

-Ellen Carol DuBois is distinguished professor of history and women's studies at UCLA.
+Ellen Carol DuBois is distinguished professor of history at UCLA.
 Her pioneering works on the US woman suffrage movement include Feminism and Suffrage: The Emergence of an Independent Women's Movement in America, 1848-1869, Harriot Stanton Blatch and the Winning of Woman Suffrage, and Suffrage: Women's Long Battle for the Vote.
 She lives in Los Angeles.

 Dimensions (Overall): 9.5 Inches (H) x 6.25 Inches (W) x 1.45 Inches (D)